Facebook

 Said another way, the cost segregation report is relying on a slew of prior reports to homogenize the data and draw correlations to the basic property vitals.
 Plus, this technique has been successfully defended in multiple courts.

-Conversely, if your property is above $500,000ish, then a “full” cost segregation report is needed where a specialist with an appraiser’s mind analyzes every component of the property and essentially does the brick and pile thing mentioned above.
-Appliances, floor coverings, window treatments, among several weird things are considered 5-year property.
-Decks, driveways and landscaping are considered 15-year property.
+Conversely, if your property is above $2 million(ish), then a “full” cost segregation report is needed where a specialist with an appraiser’s mind analyzes every component of the property and essentially does the brick-and-pile thing mentioned above.
+Appliances, floor coverings, window treatments, among several weird things, are considered 5-year property.
+Decks, driveways, and landscaping are considered 15-year property.

 In other words, you are identifying certain elements of the property that are eligible to be depreciated using a shorter period of time.

 Is there more?
 Yes there is!
 You can do a cost segregation study in 2022 on a property you purchased in 2020, and deduct the accelerated depreciation on your 2022 tax return.
-It requires a Form 3115 Change in Accounting Method and a Section 481(a) adjustment, but that is your tax professional’s problem.
+It requires a Form 3115 Change in Accounting Method and a Section 481(a) adjustment, but that is for your tax professional to worry about.

 Cost Segregation Pitfalls

-There are two big pitfalls and some gotchas.
+There are two big pitfalls and a couple gotchas.

 Pitfall #1.
 If you are considering a cost segregation study on a rental property, and that activity is considered a passive activity, your tax deduction is limited to $25,000 (passive loss limit).
 If you earn over $150,000 as a household, your tax deduction might be limited to $0.
 Yes, you are reading that zero correctly.